 The County Council has 11 County Local Committees, including two Joint Area Committees (in the Eastern and Western Areas of Arun District).
-The County Local Committees are made up of the members of the County Council (and in Arun District, members of the district council for the area).
+The county local committees (CLCs) are made up of the members of the County Council (and in Arun District, members of the district council for the area).
 Meetings are also attended by representatives of town and parish councils.
-Certain decisions have been delegated to the County Local Committees by the County Council and to the Joint Area Committees by the County Council and district council.
+Certain decisions have been delegated to the CLCs by the County Council and to the joint area committees by the County Council and district council.

-The County Council also appoints members to represent the Council on other organisations which are known as 'outside bodies', and has joint arrangements with a number of boards and partnerships.
+The County Council also appoints members to represent it on other organisations which are known as 'outside bodies', and has joint arrangements with a number of boards and partnerships.